GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/05-guides/04-custom-translations.md

 # Localizing SDK strings

-Stream SDK is available with US English string resources out-of-the box.
-The solution for adding you own localization is based on standard [Android mechanism](https://developer.android.com/guide/topics/resources/localization) of switching resources on system Locale change.
+Stream SDK is available with US English string resources out-of-the-box.
+The solution for adding your own localization is based on standard [Android mechanism](https://developer.android.com/guide/topics/resources/localization) of switching resources on system Locale change.
 You can provide custom localization for the SDK's string resources by overriding them in the locale-specific `/res/values` directories of your project.

 :::note